dr8co/printf/README.md

 ### Samples

-Below is a sample main file showcasing the various uses of `_printf`:
+Below is a sample main file showcasing `_printf` in action:

 ```C
 /* filename: main.c */